usnistgov/mobile-threat-catalogue/_cellular-threats/CEL-5.md

         - "LTE Security and Protocol Exploits [^167]"
     ExploitExample:
     CVEExample:
+    PossibleCountermeasures:
-    PossibleCountermeasures: "Ensure that the behavior of a mobile device''s chipset in these conditions are understood before using the device in critical situations."
+        "Ensure that the behavior of a mobile device''s chipset in these conditions are understood before using the device in critical situations.":
+            -
 ---